Tax Guide for Florists

 The information provided below includes common industry topics for floral businesses.

-Sales by “Florists”
+Sales by Florists

 This section discusses the general application of tax to sales made by florists operating out of a storefront, at a mobile location, on the Internet, or from their home.

-As a florist, your sales may involve customers who walk into your store or who come to your mobile location such as at a street corner, swap meet, or farmer's market.
+As a florist, your sales may involve customers who walk into your store or who come to your mobile location such as a street corner, swap meet, or farmer's market.
 In addition, your sales may include orders placed by customers through telephone, fax, Internet, or wire service.
-You may also fulfill orders taken by other florists or retailers of flowers and instruct other florists to fulfill your orders.
+You may also fulfill orders taken by other florists or retailers of flowers and direct other florists to fulfill your orders.

 Delivery by Another Florist